What happens at home stays at home. The security of your home is at the forefront of what we do.

 When using location-based automations, requests are made using the Home Assistant REST APIs, which are also encrypted for added security.

-During the initial installation of the app, you’ll need to connect using your username and password.
-Once zendō is activated, it generates a custom authentication token for each device you add or any invitation link you send.
+During the initial installation of the app, you’ll need to login to your Home Assistant via browser using your username and password.
+Once zendō is activated, it generates an authentication token for each device you add or any invitation link you send.

 The device-specific tokens are managed within the app.
 Deleting a device or cancelling an invitation immediately deletes the corresponding tokens, effectively denying access.